beyondequity/web/packages/portfolio/README.md

 # @beyondequity/portfolio

-Shared portfolio data and utilities for the Beyond Alpha ecosystem.
+Shared portfolio data and utilities for the Beyond Equity ecosystem.

 ## Overview

-This package contains the centralized portfolio data for Beyond Alpha Ventures' investment portfolio.
+This package contains the centralized portfolio data for Beyond Equity Ventures' investment portfolio.
 It provides:
 - Portfolio company data
 - Helper functions for filtering and querying companies
 - Portfolio summary statistics